 I’ve been blogging since July 28, 2013 and it has proven to be one of the best business decisions I ever made.
 Blogging is a term we use for “Posting on the Internet” and it is really easy.
 You simply write your post (your article) and click the “Publish” button to publish your post to the internet.
 It can also be posted to social media pages.
 It’s a way to create content that will reside on a landing page with its own URL address link so people can access it as needed.
 I just finished reading the first blog I publish in 2013.

+I want to introduce this article on blogging as the first step the Dive Industry Association is using to unify the diving industry.
+This article will become a part of our “White Paper” on Unifying The Diving Industry.
 I’m not going to get into the ins and outs of creating a blog post because I have references listed at the end of this article that show you how to do all that.
 Let me just tell you why I blog and why I think you should too.
-I also want to introduce this article on blogging as the first step the Dive Industry Association is using to unify the diving industry.
-This article will become a part of our “White Paper” on Unifying The Diving Industry.

-Diving companies should all be blogging because it is easy and cost effective.
+All Diving companies should be blogging because it’s easy and cost effective.
 We all have a story to tell in our industry and using a software platform that can include texts and images, reach countless people on the internet and is free to use is just the ticket we need.

 Dive Industry Association uses the free software program provided by WordPress.
 When you decide to use WordPress, you have the option of picking a domain name or providing one that you already own.
 You also can have it hosted by your current website host or WordPress will host it for free.
 We chose the free hosting and picked the name www.diveindustrynews.wordpress.com